wuyichen24/system-design-interview/problems/Build_Payment_System.md

       - Digital wallets (Apple Pay, Google Pay)
       - Direct debit (This method allows authorized parties to directly withdraw funds from a customer's bank account, often used for recurring payments like utility bills).
       - Checks / Money orders
+- **Payment Service Provider (PSP) / Payment processors / Payment gateway**
+   - A third-party company that allows businesses to accept electronic payments, such as credit cards and debit cards payments.

 ## Requirements clarification
 - **Functional requirements**